unaihuete93/Tecnun-AIFun-2024/Lab-Instructions/lab02.md

 In this exercise, you will use the Azure AI Vision service to analyze multiple images.

-1. In Visual Studio Code, expand the **lab02** folder and the **images** folder it contains.
+1. In Github Codespace, expand the **lab02** folder and the **images** folder it contains.
-2. Select each of the image files in turn to view them in Visual Studio Code.
+2. Select each of the image files in turn to view them in Github Codespace.

 ## Analyze an image to suggest a caption